mathworks-ref-arch/matlab-on-aws-win/releases/R2022b/README.md

 ## Step 1.
 Launch the Template

-Click the **Launch Stack** button to deploy a standalone MATLAB desktop client on AWS.
-This will open the CloudFormation Create Stack screen in your web browser.
+Click the **Launch Stack** button to deploy a standalone MATLAB&reg; desktop client on AWS&reg;.
+This opens the CloudFormation Create Stack screen in your web browser.

 | Region | Launch Link |
 | --------------- | ----------- |